 This past weekend I went camping at Mt.
 Diablo, northeast of Danville.
 It’s only a 40 minute drive from my house, and it’s a great way to relax and getaway from the city (close enough that we still had phone reception, whew!).
 Our friends stayed for Friday night, and then MG and I had a nice romantic night to ourselves on Saturday.

 We stayed at the Juniper campgrounds, and though there were showers and clean toilets, I do not recommend this campsite for September.
 Why?
 Because it was very hot and dry!
 The afternoon temperatures range from mid 80’s to mid 90’s, so you’re stuck in the shade (some campsites are shadeless so get there early to reserve a spot with a big tree).
 When you’re in the shade, be prepared to get attacked by flies, swarming around your face, crawling on your arms and legs, and trying to get into your shorts… Ugh… Basically it’s so hot you’re stuck in your tent to avoid flies.
 Once you embrace the flies and let them have their way (not in your shorts), then you’re really able to enjoy camping.
+Also here are some tips on The Ultimate Checklist of Campervan Essentials to make your camping experience more enjoyable.

 In the morning, it was cool enough to go hiking.
 So I put on my cat socks, and then we hiked!